basegpu/cpp-tetris/README.md

 # cpp-tetris
-small tetris game engine on console
+small tetris game engine on console.

+for build instructions see <build/README.md>